 It would make more sense, in this example, to put the fuzz first and get a nice dry distorted tone that could then be fed into the reverb pedal to create more space in the guitar sound.

 The key to remember here is that any pedal will take whatever signal is at its input and process that signal.

 The “ideal” order of pedals for optimal signal flow is the same order I put the full list of effects pedal types earlier in this article.

 I have a few articles that will help you to understand how to order your pedals.
 They are:

 • How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 • Ultimate Guide To Setting Up A Guitar Effects Pedalboard

 • How Many Guitar Effect Pedals Is Too Many?

 What pedals should every guitarist have?
 Every guitarist is different and would benefit from different pedals (if at all).
-There is not particular “must-have” pedals for guitarists.
-That being said, common pedals to consider include tuners; boosts/preamps; overdrive or distortions; choruses; delays; reverbs and wah pedals.
+There are no particular “must-have” pedals for guitarists.
+That being said, common pedals to consider include tuners, boosts/preamps, overdrive or distortions, choruses, delays, reverbs and wah pedals.